rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-illustrative-content.md

 ><CITE>Woodcut head- and tail-pieces; woodcut factotums</CITE>

 >Example:
-><CITE>Title page has a woodcut border with side pieces with putti and foliage (McKerrow and Ferguson 110).
-Printer's device of Richard Grafton (McKerrow 104) on G4r and final leaf recto (²A4)</CITE>
+><CITE>Title page has a woodcut border with side pieces with putti and foliage (McKerrow, R.B.
+Title-page borders used in England and Scotland 1485–1640, no. 110)</CITE>

+>Example:
+><CITE>Printer’s device of Richard Grafton (McKerrow, R.B.
+Printers’ & publishers’ devices in England & Scotland, 1485-1640, no. 104) on G4r and final leaf recto (²A4)</CITE>

 <a name="6.225.3.3">6.225.3.3</a> Make a note to indicate any title-page illustration treated as [Illustrative content](/DCRMR/phys-desc/Illustrative-content/) if considered important (see [6.22.3.4](/DCRMR/phys-desc/Illustrative-content/#6.22.3.4)).

 >Example:
-><CITE>Title page is an illustration and is included in the count of pages of plates</CITE>
+><CITE>The illustration is a woodcut on the title page</CITE>

 >Example:
->Illustrative content: <CITE>1 illustration</CITE>
->Details of illustrative content: <CITE>Illustration is a title page vignette depicting a woman with raised sword and torch, with two serpents rising out of an inferno in the background</CITE>
+><CITE>Illustration is a woodcut on the title page depicting a woman with raised sword and torch, with two serpents rising out of an inferno in the background</CITE>

 <a name="6.225.3.4">6.225.3.4</a> Make a note describing in more detail graphic processes or techniques used in producing illustrative content if considered important (see [Illustrative content, 6.22.3.5](/DCRMR/phys-desc/Illustrative-content/#6.22.3.5)).